Electric vs Hybrid vs Petrol: What’s the right car for you?

 Plus you can also get discounts on a Smart Charger as an OVO member.
 Smart Chargers are a greener, cheaper way to charge your EV and get back on the road even faster.

-And we’re currently also running a V2G trial, which allows OVO members to sell energy back to the grid.
+And we’ve also been running a V2G trial, which allows OVO members to sell energy back to the grid.
 This is the world’s largest domestic trial, run in collaboration with Nissan, Indra and Cenex.
 Find out more about what we’re doing to support vehicle-to-grid technology in this pioneering new initiative.

 Are you already the proud owner of an electric vehicle?
 Get a quote on switching to our 100% renewable electricity plan for your EV.